David-9999/book-recommender-stochastic-opt/README.md

-# Stochastic Book Recommender 📚
+# Stochastic Book Recommender

 A hybrid book recommendation system that optimizes feature weights using **Stochastic Hill Climbing** to maximize recommendation accuracy (**Hit@10**).

-This project moves beyond simple metadata matching by integrating **BERT (RoBERTa) embeddings** for semantic title analysis and **TF-IDF** for user-generated tags, achieving a +31.5% performance boost over uniform weight baselines.
+This project integrating **BERT (RoBERTa) embeddings** for semantic title analysis and **TF-IDF** for user-generated tags, achieving a +33% performance boost over uniform weight baselines.

-## 🛠 Project Structure
+## Project Structure

 The pipeline is organized into sequentially numbered scripts to ensure reproducibility: